SumoLogic/sumologic-kubernetes-collection/docs/v4-migration-doc.md

     enabled: true
 ```

-### Removing support for Fluent Bit and Fluentd
+### Remove remaining Fluent Bit and Fluentd configuration

-Te following changes are required in order to switch to OpenTelemetry:

-- `fluent-bit.*` has to be removed from `user-values.yaml`
+If you've already switched to Otel, skip straight to the [next major section](#switch-to-otlp-sources).

-- `sumologic.logs.collector.allowSideBySide` should be removed from `user-values.yaml`
+The following configuration options aren't used anymore, and should be removed from your `user-values.yaml`:

+- `fluent-bit.*`
+- `sumologic.logs.collector.allowSideBySide`
-- `sumologic.logs.defaultFluentd.*` should be removed from `user-values.yaml`
+- `sumologic.logs.defaultFluentd.*`
-- `fluentd.*` should be removed from `user-values.yaml`
+- `fluentd.*`
-- `sumologic.logs.metadata.provider` should be removed from `user-values.yaml`
+- `sumologic.logs.metadata.provider`
-- `sumologic.metrics.metadata.provider` should be removed from `user-values.yaml`
+- `sumologic.metrics.metadata.provider`

 #### Configuration Migration

 Please see the [v3 migration guide][v3_migration_guide].

-In addition the following changes have been made:
+In addition, the following changes have been made:

 - `otelevents.serviceLabels` has been introduced as replacement for `fluentd.serviceLabels` for events service
 - `sumologic.events.sourceName` is going to be used instead of `fluentd.events.sourceName` to build `_sourceCategory` for events